garden-rs/garden/doc/ideas.md

 Initialize missing repositories for the resolved trees.

+### Add group to TreeContext

+Add an Option(GroupIndex) to TreeContext so that environment() expansion can be extended to work on groups as well as gardens.

 ### Tree symlinks

 Support "symlink" trees whose purpose is to define the existence